Little Athletics requires many hands to make light work!

 Sign in for duty each week will be at the front of pavillion - announcements and warm ups commence at 8.15 and competition at 8.30 so please be signed in and ready to start.

-At our introduction day on October 1st, 2016, you will have the opportunity to ask questions and find out more about duties.
-We will contact you to detail the events of this day and our opening day (October 8, 2016) in advance.
+At our two Open days on September the 22nd & 29th 2018, you will have the opportunity to ask questions and find out more about duties.
+We will contact you to detail the events of these days and our opening day (October 6, 2018) in advance.

 Thanks for your commitment to BLAC.
 Rest assured, no matter what you choose, you will have time to spend with your child and you will be trained in the requirements for the role.